Foundation for Trauma-Informed Care and Practice

 The training provides attendees with the knowledge and skills needed to better support their clients' sensitivities and vulnerabilities, minimise re-traumatisation and enhance possibilities for recovery.
 As a significant percentage of Australians with trauma histories engages with diverse services, a basic understanding of trauma, trauma dynamics and the core principles of trauma-informed practice is vital for every person working in health and human services.

-This training encourages attendees to reformulate their daily work practice and to ask “What happened to you?” and reformulate traditional approaches to service provision.
-Grounded in the latest research it presents the importance of ‘working with’ rather than ‘doing to’ clients, of collaborative relationships, of client and staff safety and of a strengths-based approach.
-The training facilitates a trauma-informed lens which views many ‘symptoms’ as adaptive or ‘normal responses to abnormal situations’.
-Importantly this training will provide participants with insights and tools to foster hope and possibilities for recovery, enhance client and staff wellbeing and minimise the risks of re-traumatisation.
+This training encourages attendees to reformulate their daily work practice and to ask “What happened to you?” using a ‘work with’ rather than ‘do to’ model with clients.
+It fosters collaborative practice, client and staff safety, a strengths-based approach and a trauma-informed lens which views ‘symptoms’ as adaptive coping strategies.
+Participants will return to their workplace with insights and tools which foster hope, recovery, enhance client and staff wellbeing and minimise the risks of re-traumatisation.

-- Demonstrate knowledge of the types, prevalence and diverse impacts of trauma to articulate the benefits of trauma-informed services
+- Utilise knowledge of the types, prevalence and impacts of trauma to articulate the benefits of trauma-informed services

-- Demonstrate an understanding of challenging emotions and behaviours as ‘adaptive’ responses to trauma
+- Use a trauma-informed lens to reframe challenging emotions and behaviours as ‘adaptive’ responses to trauma

-- Apply a trauma-informed strengths-based framework, including an audit, to individual/organisational practice to minimise re-traumatisation and support recovery
+- Apply the principles of trauma-informed practice to develop strategies which enhance safety, minimise re-traumatisation and support recovery

 Material presented in the training will draw on research including from Blue Knot Foundation's Practice Guidelines for Treatment of Complex Trauma and Trauma Informed Care and Service Delivery www.blueknot.org.au/guidelines and other relevant research.